ufal/UMR/doc/one-or-two-concepts_modal-phase-verbs.md

 o	UMR: “hlavní” predikát non-finite She wants to go to school … jak vytipovat ???

+ŠZ: just one semantic concept consisting of two words (want to go) (?) - based on the test of negation, similar to   Valency-changing operations (?), (https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-1-3-2-Valency-changing-operations)

+ ML: According to [Part 3-1-3-3.
+TAM categories](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#Part-3-1-3-3-TAM-categories), _want_ is considered as a semi-modal concept and the fact that it can be modalized independently of the "go"-event on English indicates that desires are construed as independent events (in English), thus considered as independent events.
+ This may be language-internal characteristics.

+---

-## Phasal aspect - one event with aspect attribute label indicating phasal meaning
+## Phasal aspectual meaning - one event with aspect attribute label

 Phasal aspectual meanings such as
 - `inchoative` (denoting an aspect of a verb expressing the beginning of an action, typically one occurring of its own accord),